tomeehan/dashboard/README.md

 # README

-Minibarra Dashboard is a dashbaord for the team at [Minibarra](http://www.minibarra.com).
+Minibarra Dashboard is a dashboard for the team at [Minibarra](http://www.minibarra.com).

 We post links from great articles/podcasts/books we've read, and share our notes with the team.